-The Management Company may under particular circumstances, e.g. in connection with a restructuring involving another Sub-Fund of the UCITS or other funds or sub-funds managed by the Management Company or a company part of the same group as the Management Company, shorten Redemption Deadlines in relation to a specific Redemption Day and Sub-Fund, provided always that the interest of the non-redeeming Unitholders shall not be adversely affected thereby.
+The UCITS or the Management Company on behalf of the UCITS may under particular circumstances, e.g. in connection with a restructuring involving another Sub-Fund of the UCITS or other funds or sub-funds managed by the Management Company or a company part of the same group as the Management Company, shorten Redemption Deadlines in relation to a specific Redemption Day and Sub-Fund, provided always that the interest of the non-redeeming Unitholders shall not be adversely affected thereby.

-A Unitholder may not withdraw a redemption request once it has been submitted and received by the Depositary, unless the Management Company, acting in the best interests of the Unitholders, determines to permit the withdrawal of such request in whole or in part.
+A Unitholder may not withdraw a redemption request once it has been submitted and received by the Depositary, unless the UCITS or the Management Company on behalf of the UCITS, acting in the best interests of the Unitholders, determines to permit the withdrawal of such request in whole or in part.

 A Unitholder will have no rights with respect to Units redeemed (whether voluntarily or compulsorily) on and from the relevant Redemption Day, except the right to receive the redemption proceeds with respect to such Units and any dividend or distribution that has been declared prior to such Redemption Day but has not yet been paid.
 In particular, the Unitholder ceases his or her participation in the Units performance on and from the relevant Redemption Day.

-Each payment and/or distribution of redemption proceeds (whether made in connection with a redemption request or a distribution to a Unitholder) shall be subject to the limitations on payments and/or distributions imposed by (a) laws, regulations or other restrictions established by applicable regulatory agencies or self-regulatory association, (b) any investment vehicle from which a Sub-Fund might directly seek to withdraw funds, or (c) any agreements entered into by, or binding upon, the Management Company or their delegates acting on behalf of the Sub-Fund.
-The Management Company shall determine the applicability of any such limitations on payments and/or distributions and the applicable amount to be withheld from any payment and/or distribution.
+Each payment and/or distribution of redemption proceeds (whether made in connection with a redemption request or a distribution to a Unitholder) shall be subject to the limitations on payments and/or distributions imposed by (a) laws, regulations or other restrictions established by applicable regulatory agencies or self-regulatory association, (b) any investment vehicle from which a Sub-Fund might directly seek to withdraw funds, or (c) any agreements entered into by, or binding upon, the UCITS, the Management Company or their delegates acting on behalf of the Sub-Fund.
+The UCITS or the Management Company shall determine the applicability of any such limitations on payments and/or distributions and the applicable amount to be withheld from any payment and/or distribution.

-In particular, the Management Company or the Depositary may refuse to make a redemption payment to a Unitholder if the Management Company or the Depositary suspects or is advised that the payment of any redemption proceeds to such Unitholder may result in a breach or violation of any anti-money laundering law by any person in any relevant jurisdiction, or if such refusal is necessary to ensure the compliance by the Management Company, the Management Company delegates or service providers with any anti-money laundering law in any relevant jurisdiction.
+In particular, the UCITS, the Management Company or the Depositary may refuse to make a redemption payment to a Unitholder if the UCITS, the Management Company or the Depositary suspects or is advised that the payment of any redemption proceeds to such Unitholder may result in a breach or violation of any anti-money laundering law by any person in any relevant jurisdiction, or if such refusal is necessary to ensure the compliance by the UCITS, the Management Company, the Management Company delegates or service providers with any anti-money laundering law in any relevant jurisdiction.

 Art.
-17.3 Compulsory Redemption
+37.3.
+Compulsory Redemption

-The Management Company has the right to redeem compulsorily all or any of the Units held by any Unitholder at any time (even where the redemption of Units of any Sub-Fund or Class has been suspended) subject to such liquidity constraints as may be applicable at that time under, but not limited to, the following circumstances:
+The UCITS or the Management Company on behalf of the UCITS has the right to redeem compulsorily all or any of the Units held by any Unitholder at any time (even where the redemption of Units of any Sub-Fund or Class has been suspended) subject to such liquidity constraints as may be applicable at that time under, but not limited to, the following circumstances: